 Pregnancy is probably the best time for a woman but it may not be as beautiful for the skin and body that undergoes extreme changes.
-With hormonal surge comes the innate acne outbreak especially due to the increase in androgens.
-But fret not, as there are certain ways you may control and treat the pregnancy pimples with ease.
+With hormonal surge comes the innate hormonal acne outbreak especially due to the increase in androgens.
+But fret not, as there are certain ways you may get rid of pimples during pregnancy.

 What Causes Acne During Pregnancy?

 Wondering how acne is caused during pregnancy?
 Well!
 The most important factor will be hormonal imbalance, but there are some other contributors to it.
 These may not just cause pimples during pregnancy but also worsen the already existing pimples.
-Here are some common causes of pregnancy induced acne–
+Here are some common causes of pregnancy acne–

 - Hormonal Factors – When sex hormones called androgen begin secreting during pregnancy along with estrogen and progesterone, the female body begins to see the changes.
 The most important change is the production of excess sebum or natural body oil that begin clogging of pores and causing bacterial infection.
 This builds up to inflammation and the formation of pimples.

-- Dietary Modifications – Pregnancy is a time when cravings combine with prescriptions of healthy diet and you end up eating a lot more than what you would, otherwise.
+- Dietary Modifications – Pregnancy is a time when cravings combine with prescriptions of a healthy diet and you end up eating a lot more than what you would, otherwise.
 Many women get urges tending towards fried, oily, sweet, processed and other fatty foods that cause acne during pregnancy.

-- Medicines – Some pregnancy medicines may cause the acne to worsen.
+- Medicines – Some pregnancy medicines may cause acne to worsen.
 These medicines do have substitutes which are less prone to causing pimples, so check with your OB-GYN.

 - Stress During Pregnancy – Pregnancy is a rollercoaster ride for not just your biological and physiological state but also your psychological balance also tosses out.
 There may be extreme anxiety, excitement, fear, happiness and more which triggers the production of hormones causing pimples during pregnancy.

-How To Prevent Acne During Pregnancy?
+How To Get Rid Of Acne During Pregnancy?

 While no tip can be an effective treatment, but it may help alleviate the strength of pimples and even prevent further proliferation.
 Be sure to check with your dermatologist for any further insights –

-- Shampoo regularly – Use a mild shampoo and keep the hairline and forehead area clean as dirt and grime deposition can trigger acne on forehead and further
+- Shampoo Regularly – Use a mild shampoo and keep the hairline and forehead area clean as dirt and grime deposition can trigger acne on forehead and further.

-- Avoid irritants – Do not use oily or greasy cosmetics and other hair products as they can cause acne.
-Water based products are generally less prone to acne and can even help control the spread, if used regularly
+- Avoid Irritants – Do not use oily or greasy cosmetics and other hair products as they can cause acne.
+Water-based products are generally less prone to acne and can even help control the spread if used regularly.

 Are Acne Antibiotics Safe For Pregnancy?